Natalie White, Former Model for Male Artists, Takes Control of the Camera

 Courtesy of Natalie White

 In the age of the self-centered selfie, Natalie White’s self-portrait nudes are anything but.
-The muse to many art and fashion luminaries has turned the camera lens on herself in "A Muse Me," a solo exhibit at Bill Brady Miami through May 13 featuring 14 large format (20 x 24”) Polaroids created with the same 1978 kit as self-portraiture pioneers Andy Warhol and Chuck Close.
+The muse to many art and fashion luminaries has turned the camera lens on herself in "A Muse Me," a solo exhibit at Bill Brady Miami through May 13, featuring 14 large-format (20 inches by 24 inches) Polaroids created with the same 1978 kit as self-portraiture pioneers Andy Warhol and Chuck Close.

 “Once you are the artist, you can’t go back to modeling,” she says.
 “It’s so boring.”
 But the time was well spent.
 “Instead of going to art school, I learned from some of the greatest artists out there.”